abbreviatedman/class-gitconfig/README.md

 ### If You Have A Git Config File Already

-Unless you know enough Git to be attached to the `.gitconfig` file you have already, replace it with this repo's version.
+Unless you know enough Git to be attached to the `.gitconfig` file you have already, simply follow the steps in the previuos section to replace it with this repo's version.
+If you _do_ know plenty about Git and _are_ attached to your current `.gitconfig` file, then just check out the settings we have in here to see if you want to use any of them.

-If this is the first time you're setting Git up and you don't know what we're talking about here, then _definitely_ replace any `.gitconfig` file you have with this one.
+If this is the first time you're setting Git up and you don't know what we're talking about here, then _definitely_ follow the steps in the previous section to replace any `.gitconfig` file you have with this one.

 ## Final Setup